steve-downing/Idyll/README.md

 ## Why Generic IDs?

-Java isn't perfect and you pay a cost for your IDE's complexity, but you use them in part because type-safety protects you and your team from an entire class of errors.
+Java's type system protects you and your team from an entire class of errors.
 You can press this advantage by taking type-safety even further.
 Any non-trivial project will sometimes toss around object IDs.
 Protect yourself from mixing up these ID types by applying generics.

 ## The Problem